rickirby/rickirby-portfolio/src/portfolio/swiftlint_quarantine_strategy.md

 #### Healthy Files Handling

 I implement the `SwiftLint` check in every Pull Request in our project.
 This will make sure that the changes in existing files or the addition of new files doesn't contain any `SwiftLint` violation.
-It will keep the health of remaining healthy files.
+It will keep the integrity of remaining healthy files.
 This step is done with the help of [`danger-swiftlint`](https://github.com/ashfurrow/danger-ruby-swiftlint).
 See also how I enable `danger-swiftlint` in Gitlab-CI using a Linux runner [here]().
 It runs significantly faster than Xcode Cloud.<br>

 Image below shows the `Danger` result of SwiftLint check in every Pull Request.<br>